ITS Help Topics

 Your Wake Tech Key Account is the username and password combination you will use to access all Wake Tech sites and resources.
 Anywhere that refers to a "Key Account Login" or a "Username and Password" refers to these credentials.

-When logging into a Wake Tech site, make sure you are typing your Key Account username in all lowercase letters.
-This is especially important to note when logging into a site on a mobile phone or tablet, as quite often these devices often automatically capitalize the first letter of a word typed into a text box.
+When logging in to a Wake Tech site, make sure you are typing your Key Account username in all lowercase letters.
+This is especially important to note when logging in to a site on a mobile phone or tablet, as quite often these devices often automatically capitalize the first letter of a word typed into a text box.

 To better secure the Wake Tech network and enhance our overall cybersecurity posture, students will soon begin utilizing multi-factor authentication (MFA).
 MFA is the practice of requiring additional forms of authentication to log in to the Wake Tech network.
 Texts, phone calls or a smartphone authentication app are the accepted methods.